-It took a few years, but eventually, Anderson realized he had to get serious, and so he committed to changing his eating habits and lifestyle.
+Now, at age 50, it took a few years, but eventually, Anderson realized he had to get serious, and so he committed to changing his eating habits and lifestyle.
 Around the same time, Anderson also made a conscious decision to shift the direction of his career, focusing on darker roles in movies, such as Hustle & Flow and Martin Scorsese’s The Departed, and co-starring in television dramas like The Shield and K-Ville.

 The day he became serious came in 2008.
 “When I was cast in Law & Order, I decided to make a drastic change,” says Anderson.
 “I got more serious about my health and appearance – not from a vanity standpoint.
 I just started making healthier choices.”

 He even decided to take his healthy eating to the next level.

 “I moved to a plant-based diet, he says.
 “I’m vegan-ish – I’m not going to send anything back to the kitchen if some butter or cream found its way onto the plate.”

 Inspired by his family history of the disease, Anderson recently became a spokesperson for FACE Diabetes, an initiative sponsored by the pharmaceutical company Eli Lilly that focuses on educating and empowering the African American community.

 How It All Started: